ChynieceM/Reading-Notes/Code 102 Reading Notes/Class03/README.md

 **Local Operations** Git mostly relies on operation bc a project's history is on the local disk whiich emilinates the need to be online to work on a project.

-All changes are tracked by git and it will always detect corruption/ loss So you wont lose anything
+All changes are tracked by git and it will always detect corruption/ loss; you wont lose anything

 Files in Git will be
 1. Committed - securely stored